Adenisjs/projects/README.md

 ### CIA Automations System v2 (Not on here yet)
 An enhanced automation suite designed to streamline repetitive tasks and improve development efficiency.

+### Uniform System
+A Small uniform system I created for a job.

 ## 📂 Repository Structure

 Each project contains its own documentation and technical details within its respective directory.
 Browse through the folders to explore the implementation and architecture of each system.